2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

 1. ⏳ Data Bundles
 1. ⏳ Language editing permissions - improve, test, finalize, document - ca. 3-5d
     1. also allow non-admins to possibly translate resources
+1. Ability to set default compiler in Dnn to always be Roslyn
+1. Ability to include Dlls in the compile process for Dnn/Oqtane

 ## Post LTS